Out-Law / Your Daily Need-To-Know

 Representative actions

-The CPR also provide that, where different claimants have "the same interest in a claim", the claim may be begun or continued by one or more of the claimants as representatives of other claimants with the same interest.
+The CPR also provide that, where different claimants have "the same interest in a claim", the claim may be brought by one or more of the claimants as representatives of other claimants with the same interest.
 Unless the court orders otherwise, any judgment or order made in a representative action is binding on all persons represented, even if they are not party to the proceedings, although an order may only be enforced by or against someone who is not a party with the permission of the court.

 Barker David